adgellida/ubuntupackages/ReadMe.md

 1.2."script 2" if you want to check more extra packages.
 1.3."script 3" if you want to check the packages that I usually install.

-2.Execute installsources.
+2.Execute "installsources".

-3.Execute installpackages.
+3.Execute "installpackages".

-4.(Optional) Execute configurations.
+4.(Optional) Execute "configurations".

+5.(Extra) Execute "mate configuration" if you choose "script 3".

 Remember to add exec permissions to all scripts!